jscript-panel/jscript-panel.github.io/docs/docs/interfaces/IJSGraphics.md

 !!! note
 	The `font` must be in string form and this can come directly from using [window.GetFontCUI](../namespaces/window.md#windowgetfontcuitype) / [window.GetFontDUI](../namespaces/window.md#windowgetfontduitype).
 	See the dedicated [Fonts](../guides/fonts.md) page for how to create/manipulate your own.
+Using an array of fonts for styling substrings of the text is also supported.
+See [Styling Ranges Of Text](../guides/styling-ranges-text.md).

 !!! note
 	If you want to apply a single colour to all of the text, simply supply a `number`.